Knowledge base

 Explanation of terms

 There is no distinction between humans and robots.
-You can also use tools like Matomo, Open Web Analytics, Google Analytics, etc.
+You can also use tools like Matomo, Open Web Analytics, or Google Analytics.

 | Category | Description | Details |